MeghaChovatiya2211/MeghaChovatiya2211/README.md

 ## Education

-• Georgia State University | Masters in Data Science and Analytics | December 2022
+• Georgia State University | Masters in Data Science and Analytics | December 2022 <br>
 • St. Francis Insititute of Technology | Bachelor of Engineering in Information Technology | May 2019

 ## Certifications